 ● Damages to Shared Areas

 The most common perils that may damage your building properties are typhoons, hurricanes, and fire.
 Shared areas such as staircases, pools, gyms, lobbies, club houses, and other outdoor spaces are not covered by your condo insurance.
 This is regardless of your homeowners’ policy.
-You can apply for the loss assessment coverage on instances when your condo building’s common area gets damaged.
+You can apply for loss assessment coverage on instances when your condo building’s common area gets damaged.
 Damages to shared areas are one of the common reasons why loss assessment claims are filed.
 Often, reconstruction costs are expensive thus, it is best to have the loss assessment handy.

 ● Liability assessments